ker2x/DearDiary/Writerside/topics/FAQ.md

 I don't know, you tell me.
 Open an issue on GitHub ?
 I'm not expecting any contribution, but if you have something to say, say it. (or rap it, code it, draw it, ...)

-I don't think i even have any readers and I don't think it would be a good idea to accept contributions.
+I don't think I even have any readers and I don't think it would be a good idea to accept contributions.
 Perhaps some kind of guest writer section ? you tell me.

 ## Isn't a FAQ supposed to be about frequently asked questions ?